TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 To substantiate this hypothesis, we held the number of vehicles in the simulation constant at 100.
 The arrival rate was then varied in order to determine the point at which the system became overloaded.

-To determine the point at which the system exceeds its equilibrium and becomes overloaded, we looked for the point where passengers had to wait at least 5 minutes for a vehicle to be assigned to them - this indicated that new passengers were arriving more quickly than they were being dropped off.
-In a real-world scenario, this is the point when dynamic pricing models ("surge" or "primetime") would increase cost in order to decrease the number of passengers calling a ride.
+To determine the point at which the system exceeds its equilibrium and becomes overloaded, we looked for the arrival rate where passengers had to wait at least 5 minutes for a vehicle to be assigned to them - thus indicating that new passengers were arriving more quickly than they were being dropped off.
+In a real-world scenario, this is the point when dynamic pricing models ("Surge" or "PrimeTime") would increase cost in order to decrease the number of passengers calling a ride.

 <a href="/images/ridesharing/assignment-full.png"><img src="/images/ridesharing/assignment.png" alt="Average Time from Group Spawn to Driver Assignment as a Function of Group Arrival Rate"/></a>